xtdb/xtdb-tutorial/3-datalog-queries.nextjournal.md

 (filter-appearance "white solid")
 ```

-When you are finished, Cosmina thanks you and you head back to the space port.
+When you are finished, Cosmina thanks you and you head back to the spaceport.

-# Space Port
+# Spaceport

 You are back at your spaceship.
 Seeing another light on your communications panel, you realize there is another assignment ready for you.

 > Congratulations on completing your assignment.
-You are getting the hang of things now, and we are impressed with your progress.
+> You are getting the hang of things now, and we are impressed with your progress.
 >
 > We would like you to go to Neptune.
-They have recently lost a lot of data in a flood so they have decided to digitize their entire system and archives.
-We told them you could do it in such a way that the data is still time ordered as it was with their previous filing system.
+> They have recently lost a lot of data in a flood so they have decided to digitize their entire system and archives.
+> We told them you could do it in such a way that the data is still time ordered as it was with their previous filing system.
 >
 > Good luck, and don’t forget to update your manifest."
 >